juju/docs/src/en/machine-auth.md

 When using the Juju `ssh` command, Juju's own user rights system imposes an extra degree of security by permitting access solely from a Juju user.
-This user must also have either 'superuser' controller access or 'admin' model access.
-See [Managing models in a multi-user context][multiuser-models] for more information.
+This user must also have 'admin' model access.
+See [Managing models in a multi-user context][multiuser-models] for help on assigning user permissions.

 For example, to connect to a machine with an id of '0':